jayozer/snackswap_comics/docs/new_prompts.md

 - AESTHETICS: Not having gross, yellow, or "fuzzy" teeth.
 - SOCIAL STATUS: Having "Rizz" and "Aura".
 Bad teeth = Negative Aura.

-🎭 RECURRING CHARACTER - THE ROAST MASTER ("DR. DRIP"):
+🎭 RECURRING CHARACTER - THE ROAST MASTER ("DR. HAWLEY"):
 A hype-beast molar tooth with sunglasses, a gold crown (dental cap), and fresh kicks.
 Personality: Obsessed with "The Glow Up" and "Aesthetics".
 He doesn't care if you get sick.
 He cares if you look MID.